 Students who take the initiative in their job search are more successful.
 In addition to using your existing network, see what networking and job fair events are taking place in your city and put yourself in front of the people who are hiring.
 Below are external websites that list a variety of job fair events by location.

 - Students are encouraged to have a résumé that has been reviewed and approved by Career Services.

 While not a requirement for this fair, a refined résumé makes a huge impression on employers and will give you better opportunities to land an interview!

-- Students who complete the VIP Program will have early, exclusive access to employers (not available for Fall 2020 and Spring 2021 Virtual Career Fairs)
+- Students who complete the VIP Program will have early, exclusive access to employers (not available for Virtual Career Fairs)